 Relationship quality depends in part on how young people feel about a given relationship, sometimes dubbed relational indicators.
 Mentoring programs have a long history of trying to measure the relational aspects of mentor-mentee relationships, although these efforts are not as common inside of schools.
 The National Mentoring Resource Center offers a toolkit with a host of indicators as well as a validated survey that can be used by schools.
-Its indicators include measures of young people's belief that their mentor values their preferences and interests, as well as indicators of emotional engagement and overall satisfaction with the relationship.
+15 Its indicators include measures of young people's belief that their mentor values their preferences and interests, as well as indicators of emotional engagement and overall satisfaction with the relationship.
 Some survey instruments likewise capture information about mentors' or adults' perceptions of the relationship.

 Although understanding these relational aspects is important, it's not the only way to gauge relationship quality, especially as relationships evolve and mature.
 Other measures exist to gauge the developmental quality of relationships.
 The Search Institute has developed a framework identifying five elements that contribute to "developmental relationships": expressing care, challenging growth, providing support, sharing power, and expanding possibilities.
 These elements reflect the degree to which a given relationship develops a young person's positive identity, agency, and connection to community, or sense of belonging.
+In Search Institute's new SCALE survey, students also answer questions about the specific resources gained through their relationships.
+This is another key dimension of quality: the types and volume of resources students are receiving (and providing) through their networks.

-Finally, how well students' relationships align with their actual goals is an important indicator of quality.
+Finally, how well those resources align with students' goals is an important indicator of quality.
 This can be particularly important for programs aiming to expand career options or help graduates secure high-quality jobs.
-Measuring this alignment will capture what some researchers dub instrumental value-that is, what a relationship helps a young person to achieve-such as finding or succeeding in a job, learning specific socialemotional skills like responsive listening or time management, or accessing guidance and support needed to succeed academically.
+Measuring this alignment will capture what some researchers dub instrumental value-that is, what a relationship helps a young person to achieve-such as finding or succeeding in a job, learning specific social-emotional skills like responsive listening or time management, or accessing guidance and support needed to succeed academically.